foerstj/upza/README.md

 ## Installation

-Put the dsmap file into the DSLOA folder of your Dungeon Siege installation.\
+Put the dsmap & dsres files into the DSLOA folder of your Dungeon Siege installation.\
 This map requires Dungeon Siege: Legends of Aranna.

 ## Compatibility